- Torn between Ryobi and DeWalt tools?

 Ryobi bench grinders

-Ryobi has its BG612G 6” bench grinder which operates similarly to DeWalt’s 6” grinder.
+Ryobi takes pride of its BG612G 6” bench grinder which operates similarly to DeWalt’s 6” grinder.

 For stationary grinding